 How the Three Sisters Were Formed

 Land erosion over millions of years has formed the Three Sisters.
 Made out of soft sandstone, they have been slowly eroded over time by the elements, including harsh winds, rains, and plunging rivers.
+It’s said that over time, the rock formations will be completely eroded away from exposure to the elements.

 The Legend of the Three Sisters